AWARD GUIDE 2014-15 (pdf)

 Financial Need is the difference between your Expected Family Contribution and the standard Cost of Attendance calculated for each academic year.

 Your EFC will stay the same no matter which college you attend, because it is the product of a standardized federal formula.
-You may be eligible for different types and amount of aid at different colleges, however, because each college has its own Cost of Attendance.
+However, you may be eligible for different types and amounts of aid at different colleges because each college has its own Cost of Attendance and your Financial Need will vary from college to college.
 The bottom line is:

 Cost Of Attendance minus Expected Family Contribution = Financial Need